Hook's Drug Stores: Hook's-SupeRx

-Hook's-SupeRx acquired the New England-based Brooks Pharmacy chain in 1988.
-Hooks-SupeRx stores traded under three different names - Hook's Drug and SupeRx in the Midwest and Brooks Pharmacy in New England.
-Hook's-SupeRx was acquired by Revco in 1994.
-Revco was subsequently acquired by CVS in 1997.
-Many former Hook's locations are now CVS Pharmacies.
+Hook's-SupeRx acquired the New England–based Brooks Pharmacy chain in 1988.
+Afterwards, the company traded under three different names: Hook's Drug and SupeRx in the Midwest, and Brooks Pharmacy in New England.
+In 1992, Hook-SupeRx held its own IPO and severed ties with its Kroger-owned supplier.
+By this time, it operated 400 drugstores in Indiana, Illinois, Ohio, Michigan, and Kentucky.